Classic Caesar Salad

-This is the perfect Caesar salad recipe: cheesy, crunchy, creamy, just like the one you would order in a restaurant, but so easy to make.
+This is the perfect Caesar salad recipe: cheesy, crunchy, with a thick creamy dressing, just like the one you would order in a restaurant, but so easy to make.

 How to Make Caesar Salad